fauu/Coditra/README.md

 ## Known issues

+* TREX and Garzanti sources are currently broken.

 * SJP PWN lookup: some results as well as “internal” cross-references not picked up.
-For example of both see <https://sjp.pwn.pl/sjp/szukaj/mistrz>
+For an example of both see <https://sjp.pwn.pl/sjp/szukaj/mistrz>
   (under “wielki mistrz”).

 * Lingea lookup: unhandled cases: